Sunday, April 22, 2018

 to become a "Spiritual Healer" in 2000.

-Below "Delphine" with her father "Captain Briggs" portrayed by Robert Brown.
+"Delphine's" father "Captain Briggs" was portrayed by Robert Brown.
 Brown was in "The Spy Who Loved Me". and then portrayed "M" in the next four "James Bond" films.

 What makes "Captain Briggs" being in "Atlantis" more interesting is that he was the "Captain of the Mary Celeste".
 The real "Mary Celeste" was discovered adrift on the ocean without crew on December 5, 1872.
 So that fact raises the question how old is "Briggs" and "Delphine" and what happens if they ever leave Atlantis?
 In the end there is a slave revolt led by "Captain Briggs".